Gluten Free Guide to Fast Food & Fast Casual Chains

 The above definitely goes for sauces as well.
 You can assemble the perfect gluten free burrito bowl and then accidentally top it with a gluten containing sauce.
 Sauces are noted in the nutrition guides, so again, use this to protect yourself.

-When in doubt, don’t order the fries or gluten free bun.
-A bunless burger is almost always safe.
-Also, unwrap and eat your meal there so you can send it back if something isn’t right.
+If you have celiac or are extra sensitive to cross-contamination, just don’t order the fries or gluten free bun when at a place where protocols are unknown.
+A bunless burger is almost always safe and less prone to cross-contamination issues.
+Also, unwrap and at least start to eat your meal on-site so you can send it back if something isn’t right.

 I hope this guide is helpful, and I definitely plan to expand on this list as I learn more!
-Please comment below if you’ve had a good (or bad) experience with gluten free eating at a chain restaurant.
+Please comment below if you’ve had a good (or bad) experience with gluten free eating at a fast food or chain restaurant.